beckadamtheinventor/BOS/README.md

 # BOS Recovery Options
 From BOS's homescreen, press the "Y=" key. (also known as "F1") If this doesn't go to the recovery menu, press "clear" to go back, then "F1" again.
-From there, you can reboot, attempt filesystem recovery / run filesystem cleanup, reset the filesystem, and uninstall BOS.
+From there, you can reboot, attempt filesystem recovery / run filesystem cleanup, reset the filesystem, uninstall BOS, or run emergency shell.
 If you still cannot access the recovery menu, press the reset button found on the back of the calculator while pressing the recovery menu key.
 If that still doesn't work, hold on+2nd+del and press reset, then reinstall TIOS using TI-Connect CE or TiLP.

+## Emergency shell
+`extract.all` Extract the filesystem without formatting.
+`extract.os` Extract the OS filesystem sector.
+`extract.rot` Extract the root directory.
+`extract.opt` Extract files and directories that would be extracted on a fresh format.
+`format` Format the filesystem

 # Contributing
 If there's a feature you want to see in BOS, you found a bug, or have any questions or concerns, feel free to make an [issue](https://github.com/beckadamtheinventor/BOS/issues).